felicity-borg/AI-PredictiveMaintenance/docs/README.md

 * Docker image creation
 * Deployment of the image to a compute target

-The end result is a real-time scoring Web service with a REST API interface.
+The result is a real-time scoring Web service with a REST API interface.

 For the purpose of this use case this template includes a pre-trained model, which is deployed to Azure Container Instances (ACI) and used as part of the pre-configured data pipeline to score all new feature data.
 In the future this default model will be replaced with a customised model more appropriate for the context.